The waitlist is open for the Plant-based Intuitive eating program

 The truth is, you might be hard pressed to find a supplement that meets all of the above criteria and contains adequate amounts of key nutrients (more on that below).
 Choose the one that comes the closest to meeting your needs.

-Prenatal Multivitamin Checklist For Plant-based Mamas
+Prenatal Multivitamin Checklist For Plant-based and Vegan Mamas

 Now that we’ve covered the basics, it’s time to flip the bottle over and take a closer look at the specific nutrients and amounts that it contains.
 Here’s your nutrient checklist for predominantly plant-based and vegan mamas.